zipCoder933/Xbuilders/README.md

 # Managable To-Do List towards XBuilders 2
 We split the implementation features into a list of items that can be completed in a very short time period.
 Each item should be able to be completed in roughly 2 hours:

-# Bugfixes (FIX FIRST)
-1. voxels from a previous game show up in new chunks
-2. Determine if we need to erase block data when blocks are deleted
-3. Tnt does not clear itself properly, it leaves active tnt's behind that keeps detonating each other

 # Features
 1. Add copy/paste tools